codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 Notice that for this tutorial we will use the GUI provided by Codefresh to both create the Kubernetes service inside the cluster and also to create the CI/CD pipeline that keeps it up-to-date.
 In a real world scenario it is best if you use  [Codefresh YAML]({{ site.baseurl }}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) which is much more powerful and flexible.

+Codefresh also offers [several alternative ways]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) of deploying to Kubernetes.

 ## Overview

 At the end of this tutorial we will have a pipeline that